I2PM/Python-PASS-Workflow-Engine/README.md

-# Code generator based workflow engine for PASS models
+# Code generator based workflow engine prototype for PASS models

-This prototype aims to execute PASS models and was developed as part of a Masters Thesis.
+This prototype aims to execute PASS models in a prototypical manner and is not suited for any kind of productive use.

 Currently the supported elements are:
 - FullySpecifiedSubjects
 - Messages without priorities